-8. To the extent permitted by law, including HIPAA, employers shall establish a system to receive reports of positive SARS-CoV-2 tests by employees, subcontractors, contract employees, and temporary employees (excluding patients hospitalized on the basis of being known or suspected to be infected with SARS-CoV-2 virus) present at the place of employment within 2 days prior to symptom onset (or positive test if the employee is asymptomatic) until 10 days after onset (or positive test), the previous 14 days from the date of positive test, and the employers shall notify:
+8. To the extent permitted by law, including HIPAA, employers shall establish a system to receive reports of positive SARS-CoV-2 tests by employees, subcontractors, contract employees, and temporary employees (excluding patients hospitalized on the basis of being known or suspected to be infected with SARS-CoV-2 virus) present at the place of employment within 2 days prior to symptom onset (or positive test if the employee is asymptomatic) until 10 days after onset (or positive test), the previous 14 days from the date of positive test, and the eEmployers shall notify:

 a.
 The employer's own employees who may have been exposed, within 24 hours of discovery of the employees possible exposure, while keeping confidential the identity of the person known to be infected with SARS-CoV-2 virus person in accordance with the requirements of the Americans with Disabilities Act (ADA) and other applicable federal and Virginia laws and regulations; and b.
 In the same manner as subdivision 8 a of this subsection, other employers whose employees were present at the work site during the same time period; and c.
 In the same manner as subdivision 8 a of this subsection, the building or facility owner.
 The building or facility owner will require all employer tenants to notify the owner of the occurrence of a SARS-CoV-2-positive test for any employees or residents in the building.
 This notification will allow the owner to take the necessary steps to sanitize the common areas of the building.
 In addition, the building or facility owner will notify all employer tenants in the building that one or more cases have been discovered and the floor or work area where the case was located.
 The identity of the individual will be kept confidential in accordance with the requirements of the Americans with Disabilities Act (ADA) and other applicable federal and Virginia laws and regulations; and d.
-The Virginia Department of Health within 24 hours of the discovery of a positive case, during a declaration of an emergency by the Governor pursuant to § 44-146.17.

-Every employer as defined by § 40.1-2 of the Code of Virginia shall report to the Virginia Department of Health (VDH) when the worksite has had two or more confirmed cases of COVID-19.
+The Virginia Department of Health within 24 hours of the discovery of a positive case. during a declaration of an emergency by the Governor pursuant to § 44-146.17 of the Code of Virginia.
+Every employer as defined by § 40.1-2 of the Code of Virginia shall report to the Virginia Department of Health (VDH) when the worksite has had two or more confirmed cases of COVID-19 of its own employees present at the place of employment within a 14-day period testing positive for SARS-CoV-2 virus during that 14-day time period.
 Employers shall make such a report in a manner specified by VDH, including name, date of birth, and contact information of each case, within 24 hours of becoming aware of such cases.
 Employers shall continue to report all cases until the local health department has closed the outbreak.
 After the outbreak is closed, subsequent identification of two or more confirmed cases of COVID-19 during a declared emergency shall be reported, as above.
-The following employers are exempt from this provision because of separate outbreak reporting requirements contained in 12VAC5-90-90: any residential or day program, service, or facility licensed or operated by any agency of the Commonwealth, school, child care center, or summer camps and e.
+The following employers are exempt from this provision because of separate outbreak reporting requirements contained in 12VAC5-90-90: any residential or day program, service, or facility licensed or operated by any agency of the Commonwealth, school, child care center, or summer camp; and e.
 The Virginia Department of Labor and Industry within 24 hours of the discovery of three or more of its own employees present at the place of employment within a 14-day period testing positive for SARS-CoV-2 virus during that 14-day time period.

-Commented [WJ(52]: VDH comment to make clear that certain double reporting to VDH is not required.
+Commented [WJ(63]: VDH comment to make clear that certain double reporting to VDH is not required.

-Commented [WJ(53]: §40, FAQ 21
+Commented [WJ(64]: §40, FAQ 21